logantheproblemsolver/Community-Artists-API/APIDocumentation.md

 <h1>API Documentation<h1>

-To show the artwork the API url is https://morning-garden-77807.herokuapp.com/api/showartwork The data comes as an array with objects in it.
+To show the artwork the API url is https://morning-garden-77807.herokuapp.com/api/showartwork The data comes as an array with objects in it. <br>
     In the object it's formatted like so-
     {
       title: artwork.title, (this is just text)